 Your computer operating systems must meet the following minimum specifications:

 - PC: Windows XP SP2 Home/Pro

-The Translation and Interpretation courses are designed to be taken in sequence, while the Intercultural Communication course may be taken at any time during the program.
+The translation and interpretation courses are designed to be taken in sequence, while Intercultural Communication may be taken at any time during the program.
 The practicum is the final component of the certificate program after completion of all coursework.

 You should be able to complete all requirements of the certificate program within two years.
 The curriculum is subject to change.

 |Chinese Translation and Interpretation for Business - Part 1 (WT101)||In-class||